michcao/media_analyses/Lorde/README.md

 <img src="https://github.com/michellecow/media_analyses/blob/main/Lorde/img/Screen%20Shot%202021-03-07%20at%2012.55.12%20PM.png" width="400">

 # Sentiment Analysis
+To analyze the sentiment of each album overall, I use the [bing tidytext lexicon](https://www.tidytextmining.com/sentiment.html) to categorize words into positive and negative groups.
+This lexicon, as well as the NRC lexicon used later on, is based on unigrams, or single words.
+An alternative approach could be to use bi- or even trigrams to provide more context.

 ```
 # Analysis by album

 lorde_lyrics_bing <- lorde_lyrics_unnest_stop %>% inner_join(get_sentiments("bing")) %>%
     count(title, index = line, sentiment) %>% spread(sentiment, n, fill = 0) %>%
     mutate(sentiment = positive - negative)

+# Use the bing lexicon to analyze sentiment by album
 lorde_lyrics_bing_by_album <- factor(lorde_lyrics_bing, levels = c("Pure Heroine", "Melodrama"))

 lorde_lyrics_bing_album <- ggplot(lorde_lyrics_bing, aes(index, sentiment, fill = title)) +